 These are thick, fudgy, shiny and brownie-like.
-They don’t have any baking soda or baking powder, which makes them very dense.
-Surprisingly, they do not spread.
+The brownie cookies don’t have any baking soda or baking powder, which makes them very dense, and surprisingly, they do not spread much at all.

 I took some extra time to toast the walnuts, but saved time by using a hand held mixer and melting the chocolate in the microwave.
 I also added a little extra vanilla.
 The key change I made, was to chill the dough.
 Martha didn’t recommend chilling the dough and perhaps she didn’t need to, but I found that the dough was too moist to form into balls or even gobs.
 It needed at least 2 hours in the refrigerator.
 After being chilled, the dough was very easy to deal with.